 by Matt Slick

 The moral government view of the atonement is a teaching proposed by Hugo Grotius (1583-1645).
 On one hand, it is a denial of the Legal Substitutionary view of the atonement held by the Reformers.
 On the other hand, it is more than the Example Theory which said that the sacrifice of Christ was an example of the obedience that should move people to repent of their sins and live like Christ.

-In the Moral Government view of the atonement, God is not an offended party in regards to individual sins, nor is a debt owed to him due to individual sins, nor is there an equating of sin with death, and there is no correlation between debt and sin.
+In the Moral Government view of the atonement, God is not an offended party regarding individual sins, nor is a debt owed to him due to individual sins, nor is there an equating of sin with death; and there is no correlation between debt and sin.
 Instead, God is a moral governor who oversees proper moral truth and action; and he reconciles people to himself without paying their legal debt on the cross.
 The cross, then, is an example of the horror of sin and a demonstration of its effect upon mankind as well as an exhibition of God’s displeasure with sin.
 The cross is to motivate people to believe in Christ (by seeing the horror of the effect of sin on God in flesh) and moves the sinner, by his free will, to choose to believe in God and repent of his sins.

 Elements of Moral Government Theory of the Atonement